dsi-icl/do-voice-interaction/tasks-list.md

 - [x] VPN Set up
 - [x] Setting survey questions
 - [x] Familiarization with OVE Application Launcher
-- [ ] Try some API requests wwith Swagger UI
+- [ ] Try some API requests with Swagger UI
 - [ ] Install DeepSpeech and Rasa and try some examples